ModelDBRepository/98003/README.md

 Users of BNSF are assumed to be programmers or readers with access to source code.
 As noted above, use of a PDE will make BNSF much more accessible.
 As frameworks go, BNSF should be considered a still immature member of the species with considerable room for further development.

-For questions or comments regarding this software, please contact John L Baker at jbakerb-at-gmu.edu (replace -at- with @).
+For questions or comments regarding this software, please contact John L Baker at jbakerb@gmu.edu.

 ---